robinscholz/better-rest/README.md

   ]
 ];
 ```
-warning::Do not use this setting for production environments!
+Do not use this setting for production environments!

 ### Authentification
 Requests need to be authenticated via _Basic Auth_.
 It’s recommended to create a seperate _API User_ with a special blueprint at `site/blueprints/users/api.yml`: